Mazen72/ML_Model_Dashboard/README.md

 # ML_Model_Dashboard

-this is a Web Dashboard for visualizing the data got from ML Model for predicting the energy transistion between countries based on historical data
+this is a Web Dashboard for visualizing the data got from ML Model for predicting the energy transition between countries based on historical data
 note: data is not provided in the repository because it is private

 Energy flow between countries